Melbourne Girls Grammar is pleased to continue its

 Indigenous Student Scholarship Program.

 Indigenous Scholarships have been available since 2006 and we are proud of the achievements made by those girls who have participated in the program.
 Indigenous Scholarships are provided to enable indigenous students to study at Melbourne Girls Grammar, recognising that the School community is enriched in every way by their presence.
-Applications for 2018 intake close on 15 June 2017.
+Applications for 2020 Indigenous Scholarships open soon!

 - Tuition fees

 - Boarding fees

 - Camp fees (including one global experience)

 - Where appropriate, travel to and from MGGS at the beginning and end of school terms